 Digital twin technology can give you a view into the most complex machines.
 In factory floor and operations planning, digital twins help engineers design layout and flow before making costly installations and changes.
 In the near future, 5G will help to integrate physical and virtual assets for cost-saving flexibilities, wherever digital twin technology will be used.

 Realizing 5G Vision

 Adapting to 5G comes with its own set of challenges.
 First, manufacturers who want to adopt this new change must take a strategic approach.
 Even though 5G networks will significantly reduce factory downtime, cybersecurity issues can force manufacturers to shut down operations and have devastating impacts and losses.
 To tackle these security-related issues, companies are now looking toward investing in private networks.
 This means that manufacturers will have to collaborate with companies that provide relevant IT and technology services to analyze the factories' situation and develop suitable 5G-enabled plans to redesign floor operations.
-This is where HCL and its class apart technology structures come into the picture.
-HCL, with its "MVision for Digital" framework, has created a transformation path for its customers to automate and optimize their manufacturing operations and create more value for their customers.
+This is where HCLTech and its class apart technology structures come into the picture.
+HCLTech, with its "MVision for Digital" framework, has created a transformation path for its customers to automate and optimize their manufacturing operations and create more value for their customers.
 Our 360-degree approach enables you to create a strategy to transform your business and manufacturing operations and builds a road map to support you in your adaptation to future 5G technologies.
 The deployment and maintenance of the 5G network is a complex process.
 There are layers of complexity, each intertwined with the next.
 Some of the key challenges with 5G which an operator might face while deploying are: